Operation Toan Thang III: February

 On 25 February at 01:50 a unit of the 3rd Brigade, 9th infantry Division engaged an enemy company 6 mi northwest of Tân An in an hourlong battle.
 A sweep of the area found 27 PAVN/VC dead and one captured and five individual and six crew-served weapons.
-At 02:00 a base camp of the 3rd Brigade, 25th Infantry Division received 95 rounds of 82/120mm mortar fire and 40 rounds of 107/122mm rocket fire followed by a ground attack which continued until the enemy withdrew at 06:30 leaving eight dead; U.S. losses were one killed.
+At 02:00 a base camp of the 3rd Brigade, 25th Infantry Division received 95 rounds of 82/120 mm mortar fire and 40 rounds of 107/122 mm rocket fire followed by a ground attack which continued until the enemy withdrew at 06:30 leaving eight dead; U.S. losses were one killed.
 Between 02:30 and 05:00 an enemy force attacked a firebase 5 mi southwest of Go Dau Ha occupied by a unit of the 2nd Brigade, 25th Infantry Division.
 The defenders were supported by artillery and AC-47 Spooky gunship fire killing 78 PAVN/VC and capturing one and seven individual weapons and one light machinegun; U.S. losses were one killed.
 At 03:30 a firebase 6 miles southeast of Dầu Tiếng occupied by a unit of the 3rd Brigade, 25th Infantry Division received 150 rounds of mortar and Rocket-propelled grenade (RPG) fire followed by a ground attack.
 The enemy withdrew after an hour leaving 25 dead, five captured, five individual and five crew-served weapons; U.S. losses were one killed.
 At 07:30 an ambush patrol from the 2nd Brigade, 1st Infantry Division engaged an enemy force 10 mi east-northeast of Saigon killing two and capturing five AK-47 rifles and one RPG launcher.
 A nearby sampan was found to contain a munitions cache.
 At midday mechanized infantry from the 2nd and 3rd Brigades, 25th Infantry Division engaged an enemy force 3 mi southeast of Dầu Tiếng, the enemy withdrew at 14:00 leaving 23 dead.